NickMC05/ENGG1340_Group70/README.md

 Store information of the distances and curvatures of each track section Store laptimes of each   round of attempts.

-Dynamic memory management-
+-Dynamic memory management-
 After finishing every round, the values stored in the classes need to be reset to their default values.
 To do this, we used the "new" function to allocate new memory for the classes to be used in the next round.

-File input/output-
+-File input/output-
 In order to easily implement the design of the car and the background, we first designed them inside a .txt file using numbers.
 Then, we extracted the values from the .txt files and converted the numbers to their dedicated colors using "init_pair" from the NCurses library.